-Village Center for the Arts provides a nurturing environment for artistic creativity and development, through educational fine art programs and events for people of all ages and levels of skill.
+Our mission is to provide a nurturing environment for artistic creativity and development through educational fine art programs and events for all ages

 Your donation creates life changing experiences!